polterguy/polterguy.github.io/documentation/magic.lambda/index.md

 The above Hyperlambda snippet basically implies the following if we are to translate it into plain English;
 _"Set .no to 0, then loop while .no is less than 5, where the loop adds a node into .res, before it increments .no by 1"_.

-## Miscellaneous slots

-These are slots that doesn't belong to one specific group of slots, but are still useful enough in general to have implementations in Hyperlambda.

 ### How to use [types]